bmix1/sudoku/README.md

 # sudoku
 Basic game development

-This python script to create a suduko puzzle this solve it.
-This is in the development stage.
-My programming skills are not great so this program is not optimized.
+This repository contains a program to create a suduko puzzle then solve it.
+This program is in the development stages.
+Additionally, my programming skills are not great so this program may not be optimized.